xYabbas/project-2-yousef-ghanem/README.md

-i change the line number and the memGen# and run the code then copy the numbers in excel to create the graph
+I change the line number and the memGen# run the code, and then copy the numbers in excel to create the graph project 2 analysis is the Excel sheet